Press release 06/2024

 German Ethics Council: Scrutinising concepts of normality more closely

-The German Ethics Council publishes its Impulse Paper “Normality as a process” today.
+The German Ethics Council publishes its Impulse Paper “Normality as a Process” today.
 In it, the Council examines how ideas about what is normal exert normative effects in many areas of society.
 By discussing specific examples, the paper aims to raise awareness for the changeability, contextuality and ambiguity of such concepts of normality.

 10/16/2024